geoffwhittington/meshtastic-matrix-relay/docs/UPGRADE_TO_V1.md

 - `db:` → `database:` (old option still works but will show a deprecation notice)
 - `network` connection mode → `tcp` (both options supported for compatibility)

-For a complete list of deprecated options and breaking changes, please see [Announcement](ANNOUNCEMENT.md).
+For a complete list of deprecated options and breaking changes, please see the [v1.0 release notes](https://github.com/jeremiah-k/meshtastic-matrix-relay/releases/tag/v1.0.0).

 ### Backward Compatibility